Matthew-D-Johnston/ls180-database-foundations/ls181_study_guide.md

   * With a `CREATE TABLE` statement we can specify a foreign key with the following command: `FOREIGN KEY (fk_column_name) REFERENCES target_table_name (pk_col_name);`.

+  * Note that foreign keys don't receive the `NOT NULL` constraint automatically.

   * In database parlance, a _foreign key_ can refer to two different, but related, things:

     * A column that represents a relationship between two rows by pointing to a specific row in another table using its _primary key_.
 A complete name for these columns is _foreign key column_.
 To create a foreign key _column_, just create a column of the same type as the primary key column it will point to.
 If the primary key column uses the `integer` data type then the foreign key column must also be of type `integer`.